boogiebpg/todo_list/README.md

 There are CRUD api to work with tasks and subtasks.

-Tasks results can be filtered by tags and category this way:
+Tasks can be filtered by tags and category this way:

     GET   /tasks?tags=tag1,tag2&category_id=1

+Some basic aggregations implemented on stats endpoint:

+    GET   /stats